postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/visualizer.md

 [![Visualizer bar chart rendering](https://assets.postman.com/postman-docs/visualizer-barchart.png)](https://assets.postman.com/postman-docs/visualizer_barchart.png)

 Visualizers let you present your response data in ways that help to make sense of it.
-You can use Visualizers to model and highlight the information that's relevant to your project, instead of having to read through raw response data.
+You can use visualizers to model and highlight the information that's relevant to your project, instead of having to read through raw response data.
 When you [share a Postman collection](/docs/postman/collections/sharing_collections/), other people on your team can also see your visualizations within the context of each request.

 ## Contents